 HOW WE LEGALLY PROCESS YOUR INFORMATION

 The legal grounds for processing your personal data are where:

 - It is necessary that We collect your data for the performance of a contract to which you are a party, or where We are entering into a pre-contractual arrangements with you in order to provide you with our services.
 The data that We require in all cases is your name and contact details, without which We are unable to offer you our services.

 - It is necessary for the purposes of our legitimate interests, except where our interests are overridden by your interests, rights or freedoms To determine this, We consider a number of factors, such as what you’re told at the time you provided your data, what your expectations are about the processing of the data, the nature of the data, and the impact of the processing on you.
-Our legitimate interests are to better understand our customers’ interests, to improve and to promote our Services and those of others, to administer the site, to promote fundraising for Cancer Research UK and to provide you with information regarding your training course and future courses.
+Our legitimate interests are to better understand our customers’ interests, to improve and to promote our Services and those of others, to administer the site, to promote fundraising for CALM and to provide you with information regarding your training course and future courses.

 - It is necessary to process your medical data for your own vital interests, in the event you are injured and need urgent medical treatment.